gstamatelat/social-influence/README.md

 - Implement `Metadata` on `Vertex` and `Edge`
 - Edge weight should be part of Graph and Edge should be arbitrary object
 - Add a field or method or something on GraphGenerator to mark if it is deterministic or not.
 This may help in the future to cache deterministic graphs.
-- Add GraphTransformation functional interface and convert most GraphUtils functions to that.
+- Add `GraphTransformation` functional interface and convert most `GraphUtils` functions to that.
+Also add method `transform` in `Graph` interface that will accept a `GraphTransformation`.